April 22, 2024

 As mentioned, if humidity is high, we suggest you stick to around 22-23°C temp setting on cooling.

-Going lower, especially below 20°C, ups the risk of water droplets forming on your Split AC unit, or moisture forming around ducted AC outlets.
+Going lower, especially below 20°C, increases the risk of water droplets forming on your split A/C unit, or moisture forming around ducted A/C outlets.
 During extreme weather it can be tempting to run your AC 24/7 at low temps.
-However, this is a recipe for condensation city!

 Other Causes of AC Sweating: